wtsi-npg/npg_langqc/README.md

 HTTPS_PORT=443 # port on which the deployment will be exposed.
 ```

+You might want to `chmod 600 /path/to/env/file` as it contains passwords.

 Then from the root of this repository, run :
 Build: `docker-compose --env-file /path/to/env/file build`
 Run: `docker-compose --env-file /path/to/env/file up -d`